Interdependence in the Online Writing Center

 - Individual Presentation (20 minutes or less): A pre-recorded presentation on a specific topic, with options for asynchronous and/or synchronous Q&A at the end of the conference for questions and discussion.

 Synchronous presenters will be scheduled for a specific time slot and will present in real-time with attendees through Zoom.
-Synchronous sessions will be recorded and made available to attendees during the conference.
-Recorded sessions will also become part of the OWCA conference archive (with presenter permission).
+Synchronous sessions will be recorded and made available to attendees during the conference and for up to 6 months past the conference date.
+After 6 months, presenters can choose for their recording to be deleted from the OWCA website or to be moved to our public scholarship archive.

 - Panel Presentation (60 minutes): Two or more presenters discussing a shared theme with time for questions and discussion.